 Physicians often say every day is different, that you can never be sure what to expect.
 Their jobs simply involve a certain amount of unknown.
 Most of them will also tell you that was true while they were in the midst of their MD education journey.

 No matter how much time you’ve spent preparing to become a medical student, you’re likely to encounter some things you never anticipated once classes begin.
-Medical school is a lot different than college.
+An MD program is very different than college.
+So, what is medical school like?

 To give you a taste of what you could encounter, we asked a handful of physicians to share what they wish they’d known before becoming medical students.
 Take a look at what advice they have for aspiring doctors.